No results for ""

 Sample size

-Next, determine the sample size needed for your experiment.
+Next, determine the sample size you need for your experiment.
 In this example, you know that about 750 customers sign up for a free trial per day, and you'd like to have at least 10,000 customers in your experiment.
 So, you will run this experiment for 14 days to include about 10,500 customers.

 Here is the sample size calculation: